-Request for Equitable Adjustment Lawyers Helping Federal Contractors in All States to Avoid Costly Mistakes.
+Request for Equitable Adjustment Lawyers Helping Federal Contractors in ALL STATES to Avoid Costly Mistakes Under FAR 52.243.
 Call 1-866-601-5518 for a Free Initial Consultation.

-Submitting a contract change order Request for Equitable Adjustment (REA) under the FAR Changes Clause requires some level of understanding the various contract clauses.
+Submitting a contract change order Request for Equitable Adjustment (REA) under the FAR Changes Clause requires some level of understanding of the various contract clauses.

 Many disputes arise as to who has the authority to issue a change order that warrants contractor payment.
 At Watson & Associates, LLC our REA attorneys help to sift through the legal issues and guide government contractors to providing better FAR equitable adjustment requests.